 Technically yes.
 Though Americans were banned for most of the year, some countries are open to U.S. traveleres such as Croatia and Ireland (with mandatory quarantines and negative tests).
 Make sure to research your destination.

 Can I book an Airbnb?

 Big time.
-The company announced an optional protocol, according to USA Today, which includes a 40-page manual on proper cleaning practices and at least 24 hours between rentals.
+The company announced an optional protocol earlier this year which includes a 40-page manual on proper cleaning practices and at least 24 hours between rentals.